-- 1. Remove Spinner Dome and examine it for damage, and cracks.
-If necessary, replace the Spinner Dome. - 2.
-Remove Clamping Bolts and dimensionally check against one another.
-Any bolts that exhibit stretching, corrosion or damage are to be replaced. - 3.
-Remove the Forward Hub-Half and set aside. - 4.
-Write down blade angle and mark each blade with its respective orientation to the hub/ engine to maintain dynamic balance when re-assembling - 5.
+- 1. Remove spinner dome and examine it for damage and cracks.
+If necessary, replace the spinner dome.
+Visually inspect the blades and hub for damage, corrosion and nicks.
+If found, further disassembly will be required as described in steps 3-11. - 2.
+Check torque on all accessible fasteners.
+If fasteners have not loosened and lost torque, and no issues are suspected of the propeller and hub, continue to step 10. - Write down blade angle and mark each blade with its respective orientation to the hub/engine to maintain dynamic balance when re-assembling.
+Remove forward hub-half fasteners and uninstall the forward hub-half. - 4.
 Remove each blade and inspect blade shanks for any wear.
 A thorough visual inspection is recommended together with a coin tap inspection of each composite blade, including the nickel erosion shield on the leading edge (see AC 43-5). - No dents in the metal erosion shield should be deeper than 1/8". - No dents should puncture the metal erosion shield. - No excessive wear on the leading edge.
-(If further inspection is required, return the blades to the factory or an approved propeller shop for further examination.) - 6.
-Conditions requiring blade replacement: - Any hole in hollow blade shell (doesn't apply if a replacement metal erosion shield will cover hole).
+(If further inspection is required, return the blades to the factory or an approved propeller shop for further examination.) - 5.
+Conditions requiring blade replacement: - Any hole in hollow blade shell (doesn't

-- Any crack deeper than .025". - Any solid tip damage that can't be trimmed off completely - 7.
+- apply if a replacement metal erosion shield will cover hole). - Any crack deeper than .025". - Any solid tip damage that can't be trimmed off completely - 6.
 Remove Mounting Bolts and dimensionally check against one another.
-Any bolts that exhibit stretching, corrosion or damage such as cracks or nicks are to be replaced. - 8.
+Any bolts that exhibit stretching, corrosion or damage such as cracks or nicks are to be replaced. - 7.
 Remove the Hub Mount Half .
-Inspect both hub-halves for corrosion. - 9.
-Remove the rear spinner bulkhead and examine for missing fasteners, damage, and cracks.
-If damaged, replace the spinner bulkhead. - 10.Check torque on optional spacer, if you remove the spacer, keep track of orientation so as not to change propeller orientation (affects dynamic balancing). - 11.It is recommended to replace the Hub hardware during the 12 month condition inspection.
-Because the initial installation typically involves re-pitching the propeller several times, it is HIGHLY recommended the special wedge-lock washers be replaced during the 12 month condition inspection. - 12.Reinstall the assembly per the above installation instructions.
+Inspect both hub-halves for corrosion. - 8.
+Check or remove the rear spinner bulkhead to examine for missing fasteners, damage, and cracks.
+If damaged, replace the spinner bulkhead. - 9.
+Check torque on optional spacer, if you remove the spacer, keep track of orientation so as not to change propeller orientation (affects dynamic balancing). - 10.It is recommended to replace the Hub hardware during the 12 month condition inspection.
+Because the initial installation typically involves re-pitching the propeller several times, it is HIGHLY recommended the special wedge-lock washers be replaced during the 12 month condition inspection. - 11.Reinstall the assembly per the above installation instructions.